groundy

 Baidu’s ERNIE has the longest pedigree in Chinese NLP: the name stands for Enhanced Representation through kNowledge IntEgration, and early versions in 2019 preceded the modern LLM era.
 ERNIE 4.5, released March 2025 and open-sourced under Apache 2.0 in July 2025, covers a broad parameter range (0.3B dense to 424B MoE) and achieves MMLU-Pro scores near GPT-4.5 (~78) according to Baidu’s benchmarks.13

 ERNIE X1 and X1.1 target the reasoning segment, with Baidu claiming X1 matches DeepSeek-R1 at 50% of the cost, and X1.1 surpassing DeepSeek R1-0528 on key benchmarks.
-ERNIE 5.0, released in late 2025, expands to 2.4 trillion parameters and natively handles text, images, audio, and video.
+ERNIE 5.0, previewed November 2025 and fully released January 22, 2026, expands to 2.4 trillion parameters via a sparse MoE that activates under 3% of experts per inference, and natively handles text, images, audio, and video.
+[Updated June 2026]

 The caveat: Baidu’s benchmark claims have historically attracted skepticism, and independent verification of ERNIE’s stated performance has been uneven.
 ERNIE 4.5’s open-source release is a substantial shift, signaling that Baidu recognizes the open-weight ecosystem as a competitive pressure rather than a curiosity.